Extensions in-depth

 Git URL as Extension Search Paths

-Extension omni.kit.extpath.git implements following extension search path schemes: git, git+http, git+https, git+ssh.
+Extension omni.kit.extpath.git implements the following extension search path schemes: git, git+http, git+https, git+ssh.
 Optional URL query params are supported:

 • dir subdirectory of a git repo to use as a search path (or direct path).